jhallen/joes-sandbox/classic-cpu/readme.md

 are the key operation for scrolling the screen in a video game without any acceleration hardware (such as Spectrum ZX).

+The CPUs towards the end of the table are likely used with an external cache, so the performance is likely an over-estimaate (or count it as peak cache-to-cache performance).

 |CPU       |Year|Example use              |Speed grades    |Cycles/Byte|Performance (slowest speed grade)|
 |----------|----|-------------------------|----------------|------|--------------|
 |[8008](#intel-8008)|1972|                |250, 500 KHz    |89    |2.8 KB/s      |